Math Calculators

 Ratio definition

-A ratio is a mathematical way of comparing two values.
-A ratio represents how many times one value can contain another value.
-Ratios are usually written as two numbers separated by a colon symbol.
-For example, 1 : 3, or 5 : 9.
-They can also be expressed using the word “to”, or written as fractions.
-Below are some possible ways to write down ratios:
+A ratio is a mathematical method for comparing two values, representing how many times one value is contained within another.
+Typically, ratios are written as two numbers separated by a colon (e.g., 1 : 3 or 5 : 9).
+They can also be expressed as fractions or by using the word “to.”
+Below are a few common ways to write ratios:

 9:4